iamKarthikBK/chromite/docs/source/schema_doc.rst

      isb_s3s4: 2
      isb_s4s5: 2

-merged_rf:
+merged_rf
+^^^^^^^^^

- **Description**: Boolean field to indicate if the registerfiles of floating and integer should be implemented as a single extended regfile in hw.
-This field should be set to true only if 'F/D' support is enabled'
+ **Description**: Boolean field to indicate if the architectural registerfiles for floating and integer should be implemented as a single extended regfile in hw or as separate.
+This field only makes sense 'F' support is enabled in the ISA string of the input isa yaml.
+Under certain targets like FPGA or certain technologies maintaining a single registerfile might lead to better area and timing savings.

  **Examples**: